 Written by Peter Fitzmaurice

 Everyone loves splashes of vivid colour in a hanging basket, or marvels at a landscape that displays an everchanging rainbow of colours from season to season.
-There is, however, nothing more intoxicating than the fragrance of a honeysuckle on the still evening air, or a waft of fragrance from a nearby Star Jasmine Trachelospermum japonicum.
-With summer fast approaching, I can’t wait to smell all the fragrances in the air!
+There is, nothing more intoxicating than the fragrance of a honeysuckle on the still evening air, or a waft of fragrance from a nearby Star Jasmine Trachelospermum japonicum.

 Place scented plants near an entryway, outdoor dining space or open window where their fragrance can be fully appreciated, even indoors.
 Here are some of my favorites, and how and where they would flourish: